Condensin: Mitosis

+These species-specific differences offer valuable insights into the evolution of chromosome architecture and genome size (see also the section "Evolutionary implications").
+The following table summarizes the requirement for condensin I and II during mitosis in representative eukaryotic model organisms.

 It has recently become possible that cell cycle-dependent structural changes of chromosomes are monitored by a genomics-based method known as Hi-C (High-throughput chromosome conformation capture).
 The impact of condensin deficiency on chromosome conformation has been addressed in budding yeast, fission yeast, and the chicken DT40 cells.
 The outcome of these studies strongly supports the notion that condensins play crucial roles in mitotic chromosome assembly and that condensin I and II have distinct functions in this process.
 Moreover, quantitative imaging analyses allow researchers to count the number of condensin complexes present on human metaphase chromosomes.

 Meiosis

 Condensins also play important roles in chromosome assembly and segregation in meiosis.
 Genetic studies have been reported in S. cerevisiae, D. melanogaster, and C. elegans.
 In mice, requirements for condensin subunits in meiosis have been addressed by antibody-mediated blocking experiments and conditional gene knockout analyses.
 In mammalian meiosis I, the functional contribution of condensin II appears bigger than that of condensin I. As has been shown in mitosis, however, the two condensin complexes have both overlapping and non-overlapping functions, too, in meiosis.
 Unlike cohesin, no meiosis-specific subunits of condensins have been identified so far.